MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/mapg-app-policies-create.md

 >REVIEWERS: This content is in progress and not ready for review.
 >

+Along with a built-in set of capabilities to detect anomalous app behavior and generate alerts, app policies in Microsoft Application Protection and Governance (MAPG) are a way for you to create additional methods to:

+- Specify additional conditions by which MAPG can alert you to app behavior for automatic or manual mitigation.
+- Implement the app compliance policies for your organization.

-You can create app policies from built-in templates that can be customized or you can create a custom app policy.
+You can create app policies from provided templates that can be customized or you can create a custom app policy.

-To create a new app policy, go to **M365 Compliance Center > App protection & governance > Overview page > Policies > Create New**.
+To create a new app policy, go to **Microsoft 365 Compliance Center > App protection & governance > Overview page > Policies > Create New**.

 ## App policy templates

 To create a new app policy based on an app policy template, on the **Choose App policy template page**, select a category of app template, the name of the template, and then click **Next**.

-MAPG has three categories of built-in app policy templates.
+MAPG has three categories of app policy templates.

 ### App usage